 Mira Bai Temple

 The Mira Bai’s temple is a rather small temple located in one corner of the Kumbhaswami temple complex.
 It has a large contemporary image of Mira Bai in her trademark saffron Sari.
 Holding ektara in hand and lost in the Bhakti of Krishna.
-We have heard so much about Mira Bai and her devotion for Krishna.
+We have heard so much about Mira Bai and her devotion to Krishna.
 Her singing and dancing in the temples that when you see this temple, you are a bit disappointed.
 This temple looks too small for it.
 I reconciled that this may have been a temple meant only for Mira Bai and her Bhakti.
 And maybe she just sang and danced for herself here.

 I sat in the temple, listening to the Mira Bai’s bhajans being played.
 Observed the Pujari interacting with the visitors – honestly, I did not get the vibes of devotion.
 I did not feel the presence of Mira Bai there.
 The only image of devotion was an old woman sitting on the stairs and singing songs in the hope of getting some tip.

 Opposite the temple is a cenotaph dedicated to her Guru.
 I could not gather anything more about who this Guru was.

 Saatbees Jain Temple

 Bang opposite the Kumbhaswami temple is the Saatbees Jain temple.
 If you are curious about the name, Saatbees means 27 and it refers to the 27 mini temples that exist inside this one single temple.
 Similar to Ranakpur Jain temple but 200 years older than that.
 This is a temple which is dedicated to all the Teerthankaras of Jains.